Here is how to plan the best 3 day itinerary to visit Istanbul for first-timers!

 You can also open the inserted Google Maps that already has the walking route set up, so all you have to do is press start and be on your way once you get to Istanbul.
 The routes start at the first tourist site on the list, because I am not psychic and can’t tell which hotel in Istanbul you’ll be staying at.
 (Make sure you read our guide on the best areas to stay in in Istanbul before making that decision.)

-We’ve also added our restaurant recommendations in the box at the beginning of each day.
+I also added our restaurant recommendations in the box at the beginning of each day.
 You can read more about what to eat in Istanbul in another article.
 It includes not only nice restaurants, but tips on where to grab a fast snack, like a kebab or some divine Turkish pastries, in case you don’t have time to sit down.
+And honestly the restaurants in Istanbul are one of the best in the world with world class service.
+If you do not want to plan it yourself you can go with our partner for their 3 Day Istanbul Itinerary.

-There’s a lot to pack into Istanbul in 3 days, so let’s get movin’
+There’s a lot to pack into Istanbul in three days, so let’s get movin’!

 You might also be interested in reading: